Psy-Fer/interARTIC/docs/usage.md

 ### What happens when a job is completed?

 When a job is completed, a ‘Go to Output’ button will appear at the top of the page.
 Click the button to be redirected to the output page.
+The job will also be moved to the 'Completed Jobs' list on the home page where you can click on the job name and be redirected to the output page for that job.

 ## Output Page